 - Combine flour, brown sugar, oats, walnuts and cinnamon.

 - Add cubed cold butter.
 Make sure the butter is very cold so the topping will crisp up.

 - Using a pastry cutter, work butter through dry ingredients until it resembles crumbs.

 Now the best part!
-Place a couple scoops of vanilla ice cream on top of the pear crumble, then drizzle some warm caramel over all.
-Of course, this is totally optional but it’s oh so good!
+It's time to dive into the deliciousness.
+But before you do, place a couple of scoops of vanilla ice cream on top of the freshly baked pear crumble, then drizzle some warm caramel syrup on top.
+Of course, that's totally optional but it puts this fall dessert over the top!

-Now take a bite of this sweet, warm goodness and you'll feel like fall is really here!
+OK, one last thing.
+Take a bite of this sweet, warm, delicious goodness and you'll feel like fall is really here!
+Enjoy!

 - 1 Tablespoon lemon juice